ecadlabs/taquito/packages/taquito-utils/README.md

 **Generate expression hash**

-Hash a string using the BLAKE2b algorithm, base58 encode the hash obtained and appends the prefix 'expr' to it.
+Hash a string using the BLAKE2b algorithm, base58 encode the hash obtained and append the prefix 'expr' to it.

 ```ts
 import { encodeExpr } from '@taquito/utils';